vestrel00/contacts-android/docs/other/get-set-clear-contact-raw-contact-options.md

 -> set starred to false
 -> update RawContact (still containing a group membership to the favorites group) -> starred will be set back to true.

-## FAQs

-### Can contacts be inserted with options?

-No, you cannot get/set/update options for Contacts/RawContacts that have not yet been inserted in the Contacts Provider database.
-In other words, only Contacts/RawContacts retrieved via query or result APIs can use the extension functions in `contacts.core.util.ContactOptions.kt` and `contacts.core.util.RawContactOptions.kt`.

-> ℹ️ Issue [#120](https://github.com/vestrel00/contacts-android/issues/120) will change the answer
-> to "yes".
-THe underlying mechanism will not change but the outward public facing API will change.
-> Internally, the insert operation will insert a new row in the Contacts/RawContacts table and then
-> attempt to set the options immediately after.

-To insert a new contact "with options", you should insert the contact first.
-Then, if the insert succeeds, proceed to set the options.

-> ℹ️ For more info about insert, read [Insert contacts](./../basics/insert-contacts.md).